 What is Birth Control?

-Emergency contraception is available without a prescription from most pharmacies if you are 17 years of age or older.
+Emergency contraception is available without a prescription and over-the-counter in pharmacies and other retailers.
 Emergency contraception is not to be used as a regular method of birth control.
-Contact your healthcare provider to discuss which contraceptive method might be best for you.
+Contact your healthcare provider to discuss which longer-term contraceptive method might be best for you.

 Birth Control Planning

 Birth control planning should be done in conjunction with your partner and healthcare provider.
 You will need to think about your lifestyle, personal values, level of health, and medication preferences.
 For example:

 - Do you want to have remember to take a pill every day?